deanmao/node-chimera/README.md

 so you won't have access to any scoped variables in nodejs.
 The `callback` parameter should be called when you're ready to pause the browser instance and pass control back to the nodejs world.

-The 'callback' function is run in the nodejs context so you'll have access to scoped variables as usual.
+The `callback` function is run in the nodejs context so you'll have access to scoped variables as usual.
 This function is called when you call the callback function from inside of `run()`.

 ## Chimera options